-All the supplies needed (except your sewing machine) are linked below for your convenience.
+All the supplies needed (except your sewing machine) are linked for your convenience.
 If you don’t have any old towels laying around to use, grab some new ones.

 Begin by downloading the free template linked below.